New government data shows Trump wanted to close the wrong border

-In January, with the government shut down over President Donald Trump’s insistence on a border wall, the White House began pushing a new talking point.
-Seventeen thousand criminals had been arrested at the southern border in the previous year, Trump, Vice President Mike Pence, and former Homeland Security Secretary Kirstjen Nielsen all said.
+In January, with the government shutdown over President Donald Trump’s insistence on a border wall, the White House began pushing a new talking point: 17,000 criminals had been arrested at the southern border in the previous year, according to Trump, Vice President Mike Pence, and former Homeland Security Secretary Kirstjen Nielsen.

 In fact, according to previously unreleased government data obtained by Mother Jones, the government was vastly exaggerating the number of criminals arriving at the southern border.
 That is because criminals are nearly three times as likely to be caught by Customs and Border Protection officers at the country’s northern border.

-Last week, Trump threatened to close officials ports of entry along the Mexican border, citing security concerns.
+Last week, Trump threatened to close official ports of entry along the Mexican border, citing security concerns.
 But of the foreigners convicted of crimes in the United States or abroad who were stopped by CBP at ports of entry from October 2016 to February 2019, 43 percent arrived at the northern border, 42 percent at airports or ports, and just 15 percent at the southern border, according to a CBP spokeswoman.

 A smaller number of people with criminal histories were apprehended between ports of entry by Border Patrol agents.
-Taken together, the new data suggests that if 2018’s numbers were in line with the figures for the past two-and-a-half years, CBP officers and Border Patrol agents actually stopped fewer than 9,000 criminals at the southern border last year, not 17,000.
+The new data suggests that if 2018’s numbers were in line with the figures for the past two and a half years, CBP officers and Border Patrol agents actually stopped fewer than 9,000 criminals at the southern border last year, not 17,000.

 This fiscal year so far, from October to March, if those same trends apply, more than 2,600 criminals have been stopped at ports of entry along the Canadian border, about 2,500 at airports and seaports, and 915 at US-Mexico border crossings.
 (An additional 2,513 criminals have been apprehended by Border Patrol agents along both borders.)